 - Red Lime (similar to Key Lime)

-These are handsome trees with pretty, fragrant flowers.
+Guava trees have pretty, fragrant flowers and are known for their ability to bloom and produce fruit year-round in the right conditions.
 Since these are small trees, usually growing from 6 to 20 feet tall, they also fit well into most yards.
-They don’t mind a little shade but do need well-draining soil and plenty of organic fertilizing for optimum production.
-They will also need some protection against cold winds if you live in a frost-prone area.
+They don’t mind a little shade but do require well-draining soil and plenty of organic fertilizing for optimum production.
+They will also need some protection against cold winds if you live in a frost-prone area of Florida.

 These are the best varieties for our region: